 Now without further adieu, here’s the list of badass females with ideas definitely worth spreading:

-International lawyer and foreign policy analyst Anne-Marie Slaughter wrote an article about "Why women still can't have it all" in 2012.
-In her TED Talk, she further explains her ideas and explains how shifts in work culture and public policy can lead to more equality for everyone.
+In 2012, international lawyer and foreign policy analyst Anne-Marie Slaughter wrote a rather famous article for The Atlantic titled "Why Women Still Can't Have It All."
+In her TED Talk, Slaughter further explains her ideas and explains how shifts in work culture and public policy can lead to more equality for everyone.

 You’ve heard it from us before—less than 3 percent of the $100 billion in venture funding given to American entrepreneurs goes to female founders.
 In this talk, Dana Kanze, a doctoral fellow at Columbia Business School, discusses the reason behind this statistic.